Public Service Loan Forgiveness

-Note that while 10 year standard plan payments do count towards PSLF, if you are under that plan the full 120 payments the loan will be paid in full with nothing to forgive.
+Note that while 10 year standard plan payments do count towards PSLF, if you are under that plan, after you make the full 120 payments the loan will be paid in full with nothing to forgive.

 It does not matter who is making the payments for them to count for PSLF purposes.

 What is Eligible Employment?

 Eligible employment depends on who you are working for, not what your job is.
 An eligible employer is one that meets one of the following criteria: